-Did you know, more than 30% of adults suffer from anxiety at some point in their lives and this number is only increasing?
-With the excessive dependency on technology and the toxicity of social media, people right from teens to adults are suffering from Anxiety and various mental health parameters.
+Did you know more than 30% of adults suffer from anxiety at some point in their lives, and this number is only increasing?
+With the excessive dependency on technology and the toxicity of social media, people, from teens to adults, suffer from anxiety and various mental health parameters.

-It is sad to know that more than 1/3rd of the population suffers from anxiety but not many people know what it actually means.
+It is sad to know that more than a third of the population suffers from anxiety, but not many people know what it actually means.
 Well, let us explain you in the simplest words.

-Anxiety simply means a feeling of worry and fear and is frequently connected to sleeping problems.
+Anxiety means a feeling of worry and fear and is frequently connected to sleeping problems.